MartinMarget/LunchScraper/README.md

 # LunchScraper

-To scrape menu of restaurants and create WebPage
+To scrape menus of restaurants and create a webpage.

+---

+## 📂 Folder Structure

-- Folder structure:
+- **Output**
-        - Output - Additional files needed to run the pages (can contain css, images and others), do not commit any generated html files,note that all files in this folder will e exposed to webpage docker -> files will be online
+  - Additional files needed to run the pages (can contain CSS, images, etc.).
+  - Do **not** commit any generated HTML files.
+  - Note: all files in this folder will be exposed to the webpage Docker → files will be online.
+  - Example:
-            ThisImage.png - stupid image of PE guy coding
+    - `ThisImage.png` – stupid image of PE guy coding

+- **Scripts**
-        - Scripts - scripts? probably
+  - Scripts for scraping and running the project.
+  - Contents:
-            crontab.txt - crontab command used at start of docker (note that time of docker is winter cambridge time..)
+    - `crontab.txt` – crontab command used at start of Docker (note: Docker time = winter Cambridge time).
-            DockerFile - build commands for docker
+    - `DockerFile` – build commands for Docker.
-            requirements.txt - all libraries needed (file is used during build of docker) run.sh - control script
+    - `requirements.txt` – all libraries needed (used during Docker build).
+    - `run.sh` – control script.
-            scrape.py - main scraping script
+    - `scrape.py` – main scraping script.
-            template.html - combination of html and py file which is used as template page docker-compose.yml - option for docker
+    - `template.html` – combination of HTML and Python template page.

+- `docker-compose.yml` – option for Docker setup.
-        docker_load_and_restart.sh - this script is run each morning in 2 a clock and updates repository on server before the build of docker (after dev is done this shall be switched off or some high value)
+- `docker_load_and_restart.sh` – script run each morning at 2 a.m. to update repository on server before Docker build.
+  - (After dev is done this should be switched off or set to a higher value.)
-        README.md -  this file? probably
+- `README.md` – this file.

-only i can push mo main branch, please create branches  and merge requests.
+---

+## 🔑 Git Workflow

+- Only **you** can push to the `main` branch.
+- Others should create **branches** and submit **merge requests**.

+---

+## 👥 Notes

-nete that these scripts will not be used only by PE, but also by my wife :) so make it as general as possible
+- Scripts will not be used only by PE, but also by your wife 🙂 → make them as general as possible.

+---

-How it works:
+## ⚙️ How it Works

+- Each morning at **7 a.m.
+(Cambridge winter time)** → `scrape.py` runs.
+- As a result, `index.html` is generated.
-each morning 7 a clock cambridge winter time script scrape.py is run, index.html is generated as result, this folder is also source folder for web docker pe.margetaj.cz
+- This folder is also the **source folder for web Docker**: `pe.margetaj.cz`.

-to run it locally:
-1) clone repository
+---

+## ▶️ Run it Locally

+1. Clone the repository.
-2) full git folder should be as environment
+2. Ensure the full Git folder is set as environment.
-3) download requirements
-4) run scrape.py
+3. Download requirements (`pip install -r requirements.txt`).
+4. Run `scrape.py`.